justincasher/Lie-group-augmentations/README.md

 # Lie group augmentations
 This is the code behind my joint work with Alessandro Selvitella on applying Lie groups to augment images.
 In particular, we apply PGL(C, 2), PGL(R, 2)^2, and PGL(R, 3) Lie group actions to augment images on the CIFAR-100 benchmark, then train neural networks on these images, achieving an increase in accuracy in each case.
 These augmentation methods are implemented in the file ```augmentor_module.c```.
-After compiling this file, you can import it into ```augmentor.py``` to apply our methods.
+After compiling this file, you can import it into ```augmentor.py``` to transform tensors.
+The files ```training.py``` and ```main.py``` are examples of how these augmentations can be applied to training neural networks.
+We also include ```sliders.py``` to visualize how Lie group augmentations disort images.

-This software is available under the MIT License.

 ## Compiling
 In order to run the code, the file ```augmentor_module.c``` has to be compiled on your machine.